Our small team is based in our office at Somerset House, London.

 Maggie Fergusson, Literary Director, has worked for the Royal Society of Literature since 1992, and combines her work here with her own writing.
 She programmes the RSL’s events and edits the RSL Review magazine.
 She is the prize winning author of biographies of George Mackay Brown and Michael Morpurgo.

-Maggie is currently reading The Return by Hisham Matar.
+Maggie is currently reading Let Go My Hand by Edward Docx.

 Molly Rosenberg, Business Director, has previously worked at the RSL as an Intern and as Communications Manager, and returned in November 2014 as Acting Executive Director.
 She has also worked at the Southbank Centre and Royal Opera House and studied at King’s College London and University of California, Berkeley.
 Molly completed an MPhil at Trinity College Dublin and is now studying towards a PhD in contemporary Irish and Northern Irish poetry at King’s College London.